DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 ### Problems with this design

-Showing [the 'English as a foreign language' question](/apply-for-teacher-training/international-candidates/#english-as-a-foreign-language) only to candidates who are not British or Irish means we’re treating candidates differently depending on where they’re from.
+Showing the [English as a foreign language](/apply-for-teacher-training/international-candidates/#english-as-a-foreign-language) question only to candidates who are not British or Irish means we’re treating candidates differently depending on where they’re from.

 It may appear that we’re making assumptions about a candidate’s English proficiency based on their nationality.